GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 **Note:**

 A simple standard [attribute mapping](./passport.md#attribute-mapping-and-transformation) is used for OpenID Connect providers by default.
-This will populate LDAP attributes `uid`, `mail`, `cn`, `displayName`, `givenName`, and `sn` if the relevant corresponding claims were gathered in the `userInfo` request.
+This will populate `uid`, `mail`, `cn`, `displayName`, `givenName`, and `sn` LDAP attributes if the relevant corresponding claims were gathered in the `userInfo` request.
-To learn more about how mappings work check the [tutorial](../tutorials/passport-attributes-mapping.md).
-Also review the file `/opt/gluu/node/passport/server/mappings/openidconnect-default.js` in Gluu chroot.
+To learn more about how mappings work, check the [tutorial](../tutorials/passport-attributes-mapping.md).
+Also review the `/opt/gluu/node/passport/server/mappings/openidconnect-default.js` file in the Gluu chroot.
 If you need to make adjustments, do not edit the default mapping file but create a new one based on its contents.

 ### Register a client at the OP